apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

     "rows": 32561,
     "cols": 15
     }
 The "format" of the file is csv, and "header" is set to true because we added the feature names as headers to the csv files.
-"data_type" is set to frame as the preprocessing functions that we use require this datatype.
+The value "data_type" is set to frame as the preprocessing functions that we use require this datatype.
-The value of "naStrings" is a list of all the String values that should be treated as unknown values during the preprocessing.
+The value of "naStrings" is a list of all the string values that should be treated as unknown values during the preprocessing.
-Also, "rows" in our example is set to 32561, as we have this many entries and "cols" is set to 15 as we have this many features in our datasets.
+Also, "rows" in our example is set to 32561, as we have this many entries and "cols" is set to 15 as we have 14 features and one label inside the files.
+We will later show how we can split them.

 After these requirements are completed, we have to define a SystemDSContext for reading our dataset.
 We can do this in the following way: